Airpods Making Beeping Noise: Why are my Airpods Beeping?

 Alternative Noises From Airpods

-The best way to fix this issue is to toggle off Noise Cancellation & Automatic Ear Detection in your device’s settings.
-If the sound still continues, the next best solution is to reset your Airpods which is discussed in the solutions below.
-Otherwise, it may be worthwhile to contact Apple support if the following solutions don’t fix your issue.
+The best approach to fix these issues is to turn off Noise Cancellation & Automatic Ear Detection in your device’s settings.
+If the sound continues, consider resetting your AirPods as discussed in the upcoming solutions.

 How To Fix Airpod & Airpod Pro Beeping